mat-c/TMS0500-simulator/README.md

-=ti59 and TMC0501 microcode simulator=
+# ti59 and TMC0501 microcode simulator

 This project allow to run microcode for TMC0501 generation calculator.
 See http://www.datamath.org/Chips/TMS0500-CS.htm for more information